spencerhcheng/holberton-system_engineering-devops/w3/d2/lecture_notes.md

 ```
 ## setTimeout and setInterval

-Computers are very fast, and when the interpreter hit a function invocation, it
+Computers are very fast, and when the interpreter hits a function invocation, it
 typically executes the code immediately.
 Sometimes, however, we may not want
 execute that function immediately.
 JavaScript has a built-in method to accommodate
 this requirement.
 It's called `setTimeout(fn, ms)`.
 It takes as its parameters a